sushmita-99/Fama-French-Analysis-for-Starbucks-SBUX-/README.md

 ## How to Use:
 1. Open the Excel file (`Fama-French-Beta-Analysis-SBUX-Pre-During-Pandemic`) to explore the data and results.
-2. Open the Docx file ('Report on Results') for explanations on the results.
+2. Open the PDF file ('Report on Results') for explanations on the results.
 4. Review the regression statistics, coefficients, and analysis for both pre-pandemic and pandemic periods.

 ## Project Context: